The best used car warranty companies in 2022 include Endurance, Protect My Car, and CarShield.

 What Is A Used Car Warranty?

-A used car warranty is a contract that promises to pay for the cost of certain car repairs.
+A used car warranty is a contract that promises to pay for the cost of certain car repairs after the manufacturer's warranty expires.
 These warranties work similarly to the manufacturer's warranty.
 When you experience a mechanical breakdown, you take your vehicle to a licensed repair shop for diagnosis.
 If your repair is covered by your warranty, the administrator will pay the repair shop, minus your deductible.

 Where Can You Get A Used Car Warranty?